Nová Bystřice: History

-The first written mention of Bystřice is from 1175 when the area was colonized by Knights Hospitaller of the Mailberg commandry, at the behest of the Nuremberg burgrave Conrad II of Raabs.
+The first written mention of Bystřice is from 1175, when the area was colonised by Knights Hospitaller of the Mailberg commandry, at the behest of the Nuremberg burgrave Conrad II of Raabs.
 In 1260, the estate was enfeoffed to the Rosenberg family by King Ottokar II.
 From the 13th to 16th century, Bystřice was a part of the Landštejn estate.

 In 1276, the Landštejn estate became the personal dominion of Judith of Habsburg, who later became Bohemian Queen.
 From 1282, it was owned by the Lords of Landštejn.
 A rebellion of Vilém of Landštejn in 1318 led to a great famine.
 In 1341, during the reign of King John of Bohemia, Nová Bystřice became a town.
 From 1381 to 1575, the town was property of the Krajíř of Krajek family.
 The town was burned down by Jan Žižka during the Hussite Wars in 1420.
-Shortly after, it was rebuilt and since then it has been called Nová ("New") Bystřice.
+Shortly after, it was rebuilt and since then it has been called Nová Bystřice.

 The Paulaner Order came to the region in 1493 and founded here a monastery.
 In 1533, a group of religious reformers killed 40 monks and destroyed the monastery.
 After the family of Krajíř of Krajek became extinct in 1575, Nová Bystřice was shortly owned by the Lobkowicz and Kinsky families.
 In 1615, it was bought by Countess Lucie Otýlie of Hradec.
 During the rule of her son Adam Pavel Slavata, Nová Bystřice experienced the greatest development.
 He re-established the Paulaner monastery, but it was abolished in 1783.
 After the last member of the Slavata family died, the owners of the town frequently changed until the establishment of a sovereign municipality in 1850.

 In 1945 the German population was expelled according to the Beneš decrees and replaced by Czechs.
 During the Cold War, the Iron Curtain garrison was located in the town.
 The village of Mnich, part of Nová Bystřice, was abandoned in 1952 due to its vicinity to the border.